timdeschryver/timdeschryver.dev/content/blog/a-practical-guide-to-angular-template-driven-forms/index.md

 ## Conclusion

 As you can see, you can do everything with template-driven forms.
-Compared to reactive forms, you will end up with less code to maintain.
+Speaking from our experience, we ended up with less code to maintain after we migrated some of our bigger forms to the template-driven API.
-My opinion is that template-driven forms also easier to write and to understand, it's easier for the simple and the complex use-cases to built a form.
+My opinion is that template-driven forms, the easy and also the complex ones, are also easier to write and to understand.
 This is certainly true when the person is new to Angular Forms.
 And don't worry, you will still "be reactive" as the template itself is reactive by nature.